drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_11.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 11
-## Extensive Form Games
+## Finitely repeated games

 ### Aims of lecture